JMAlego/PyDMX/README.md

 For example a light might be set to address eight, but listen on channels 8 9, and 10.
 It could then use each channel as a component of an RGB colour value.

 Importantly for writing software relating to DMX, the standard does not specify how to encode different types of data in slots.
 Therefore, each light manufacturer, or even light, does it differently.
-There is nothing stopping a manufacturer allowing you to select discontiguous addresses for each 8 bit value, or any number of more convoluted solutions.
+There is nothing stopping a manufacturer allowing you to select noncontiguous addresses for each 8 bit value, or any number of more convoluted solutions.

 ## Core